-In August of 2018, the Town of Jackson and Teton County adopted specific regulations to allow for the review and approval of Planned Resort districts within each jurisdiction.
-The regulations, included as Division 4.3 of the Town's Land Development Regulations (LDRs), outline the Purpose and Intent, Applicability, Procedure, Standing, Amendments, Expiration, Extension and Reconsideration, Standards Applying to all Planned Resorts, and Findings of Approval applicable in the Planned Resort District.
+In April of 1997, the Town of Jackson and Teton County adopted specific regulations to allow for the review and approval of Planned Resort districts within each jurisdiction.
+The regulations, included as Division 2500 of the Town's Land Development Regulations (LDRs), outline the Purpose and Intent, Applicability, Procedure, Standing, Amendments, Expiration, Extension and Reconsideration, Standards Applying to all Planned Resorts, and Findings of Approval applicable in the Planned Resort District.
 In the Town of Jackson, the only Planned Resort District is the Snow King Ski and Summer Resort.
-Division 4.3.2 of the Town's LDRs specifically pertains to the review of the Snow King Ski and Summer Resort located within the Town of Jackson.
-Thus, this Snow King Resort Master Plan has been reviewed and approved according to the procedures outlined in Division 4.3 and is not be subject to the other requirements of the Town's LDRs.
+Division 2500 of the Town's LDRs specifically pertains to the review of the Snow King Ski and Summer Resort located within the Town of Jackson.
+Thus, this Snow King Resort Master Plan has been reviewed and approved according to the procedures outlined in Division 2500 and is not be subject to the other requirements of the Town's LDRs.

 This Snow King Resort Master Plan has gone through a series of Joint Town and County Planning and Zoning Commission, Town Council and Board of County Commissioners meetings and workshops prior to the submission and approval of this final document.
-The original approval of the Snow King Resort Master Plan took place on December 18, 2000.
+Final approval took place on December 18, 2000.